 Once you understand the science underlying what causes HS, you’ll see how HS is not your fault.
 There is a growing amount of research on HS, and it is helping us better understand it and how to treat it.

 Inflammation, not infection

 HS is caused by the immune system generating too much inflammation.
 HS isn’t exactly an “autoimmune disease,” but it is caused by over-activity of the immune system, which causes inflammation.
 Inflammation in the skin causes the mix of redness, swelling, itching, pain, sores, and drainage.
-But it doesn’t stop there.
 People with HS also have systemic inflammation that can cause joint pain or fatigue, so it’s important to take care of your whole self by working with a primary care provider.

 While we still need to learn more about HS, there are many things our research has uncovered:

 - Part of what causes HS is our genetics.
 Our genetics control the way our skin and immune system cells work.
 So, this is why HS can run in a family, but it’s not a guarantee that you will pass it on to any of your kids.
 The research says that for every three people with HS, one of them will have a family member with HS.

 - HS can be influenced by things we are exposed to, like smoking tobacco or friction, but these aren’t the only reasons why HS happens.
 We know that if you stop smoking tobacco then you decrease your risk of heart disease, stroke, and lung problems, but it’s not a guarantee that your HS will get better.
 The same is true for body weight.
 Research shows that if people are overweight and lose some weight, they will have better overall health, but it is not a guarantee that their HS will get better.

 - Bacteria are found on the skin of everyone, but for people with HS the skin cells overreact and cause inflammation.
 The inflammation causes the skin cells to stick to the inside of the hair follicle.